Things to Do in Saint Joseph Missouri

 Albrecht Kemper Museum of Art

-The Albrecht-Kemper Museum of Art was built in the former home of William Albrecht and is located at 2818 Frederick Avenue.
+The Albrecht-Kemper Museum of Art is situated in the former home of William Albrecht at 2818 Frederick Avenue.
 The museum houses an extensive collection American art.
-The museum also has permanent and temporary exhibitions.
-It is open to the public for free, but donations are welcome.
+There are also permanent and temporary exhibits.
+The museum can be visited for free but donations are welcomed.

-The Albrecht-Kemper Museum of Art houses some of America's finest art collections.
+The Albrecht-Kemper Museum of Art has some of the best American art collections.
 It was built by Mr. R. Crosby Kemper, and has a permanent collection of more than 2,500 artworks.
-You can also get group rates at the museum.
+The museum also offers group discounts.

 Casinos

-St. Jo Frontier Casino is a fun, high-tech casino.
+St. Jo Frontier Casino offers fun and high-tech gaming.
 The casino features a modern design and a large, open floor.
-The gaming floor has been renovated in accordance with industry standards.
-The casino has restaurants and bars that serve delicious food as well as slots.
+To meet industry standards, the gaming floor was renovated.
+In addition to the slots, the casino has a variety of bars and restaurants that offer great food and drinks.
 People looking for a great workplace can also apply for jobs at the casino.
 There are many opportunities for growth and advancement at the casino, which employs over 200 people.

-There are many casino options in St. Joseph.
+There are many choices for casinos in St. Joseph.
 Affinity Gaming manages the St. Jo Frontier Casino.
 It is Missouri's second-smallest riverboat gambling establishment.
-Although the Missouri River destroyed the original structure of this casino in 2011, it is now in its new second building.
+The Missouri River in 2011 damaged the first structure, but it's now in its second.

 Related Searches Include: